hweidner/check-mk-goodies/README.md

 The memory and I/O checks give "some" and "full" values, where "some" means that at least one process is stalled through memory or I/O pressure, while "full" means that all processes are stalled.
-The CPU check has only "some" values, as it is impossible for
+The CPU check has only "some" values, as it is impossible that all processes are stalled due to CPU pressure.

 See [Tracking pressure-stall information](https://lwn.net/Articles/759781/) and [psi: pressure stall information for CPU, memory, and IO v2](https://lwn.net/Articles/759658/)